Kitchen Insider Guides & tests for a healthy kitchen

 Claim on the packaging What it means Safe?

 "PTFE-free" Contains no Teflon coating.
-But it may contain another coating, such as ceramic with PFAS additives.
+But it may contain another coating, such as ceramic with PFAS processing aids.
 Partly

-"PFAS-free" Contains no substances from the PFAS group at all.
+"PFAS-free" Contains no substances from the PFAS group.
 No coating, or a coating that is demonstrably PFAS-free.
 Yes

-"No coating" The material is pure glass, stainless steel, or a combination of the two.
+"No coating" Material is pure glass, stainless steel, or a combination of both.
 No non-stick coating present.
 Yes

 The marketing trick

-"PFOA-free" is the most common claim in the kitchen industry.
+“PFOA-free” is the most commonly used claim in the cookware industry.
 It only says that one banned substance isn’t in it.
-The coating and the thousands of other PFAS substances can still be in there.
-Compare it to a cigarette advertised as "lead-free."
+The coating—and the thousands of other PFAS chemicals—could still be in there.
+Compare it to a cigarette that advertises “lead-free”.
 Technically true, but you’re still smoking.

 Assess your milk frother in 60 seconds

-1. Look at the inside of the jug Is it a smooth, dark layer (black, gray, dark gray)?
+1. Look inside the jug Is it a smooth, dark layer (black, gray, dark gray)?
 Then it’s almost certainly a coating.
 Transparent glass or silver-colored steel = no coating.

 2. Check for wear Scratches, light spots, thin patches?
 The coating has already shed particles.
 Into your milk.

-3. Read the product specifications Look for “non-stick layer”, “non-stick coating”, or “PTFE”.
+3. Read the product specifications Look for “non-stick coating”, “non-stick”, or “PTFE”.
 If any of those terms appear, your milk frother contains a coating.

 4. Check the claim: PFOA-free or PFAS-free?
 “PFOA-free” isn’t enough (see the framework above).
 Only “PFAS-free” or “no coating” gives certainty.